 - Agricultural research and development investment creates crop strains that will thrive in warmer / wetter / more challenging climate conditions. - Climate-resilient infrastructure (both greenfield and enhanced value to existing infrastructure) can absorb effects of climate change. - Appropriate insurance solutions can be adopted by management.

-- 1. Further detail on climate change factors - 2.
+- 1. Further detail on climate change factors and their impact on valuations - 2.
 External data providers - 3.
-Relevance to financial reporting - Metrics recommended in the TCFD guidance and possible sources
+Relevance to financial reporting - 4.
+Metrics recommended in the TCFD guidance and possible sources